-Section 39.2 Whenever a vacancy exists, the position will be posted for a minimum of five (5) working days.
+Section 39.2 Whenever a vacancy exists, the position will be posted for at least seven (7) calendar days.
 The posted notice shall specify the location of the vacant position.
 Employees desiring to be considered for said vacancy shall make application for the position using the online process.
 Employees shall make application for the position no later than 11:59 p.m. on the closing date set forth on the promotional announcement.